National Leadership and Skills Conference

 Delegate sessions for middle-school, high-school and college/postsecondary students are conducted by the national officers.
 The sessions provide a platform to conduct the organization’s official business, elect student leaders and recognize state association voting delegates.

 SkillsUSA University is a program of educational seminars available to all participants Wednesday, Thursday and Friday.
 SkillsUSA TECHSPO returns to the conference as a whole new experience and is now located on the competition floor.
-Look for products available to purchase from SkillsUSA’s sponsors and vendors in both indoor and outdoor exhibits.
+Look for products available to purchase from SkillsUSA’s sponsors and vendors in TECHSPO exhibits.

 The week caps off with the Awards Ceremony, which takes place on Friday evening at KEC’s Freedom Hall.